A Brief History

 Chief Leschi was later captured, tried and hanged in 1858, for the murder of a White Colonel Moses in 1855, which he denied.
 The Chief had been delivered to the White authorities by a traitor of his own tribe.
 Leschi had allegedly masterminded the attack on Seattle, although he denied involvement.
 A 2004 inquiry by the State of Washington into the Leschi trial and execution exonerated the Chief, and his name is remembered in several Seattle area streets, buildings and locations bear his name.

-Questions for Students (and others): Have you ever been to Seattle?
+Question for students (and subscribers): Have you ever been to Seattle?
 Have you heard of the Puget Sound War?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!